jcofer555/unraid_scripts_and_guides/guides/recreate_flash_drive.md

 > you can determine what version you were on prior by opening changes.txt file at the root of the flash drive backup you made in step 1
 ### 4. once creator or manual method is done successfully copy the entire config folder from your backup onto the flash drive, if you get a popup asking if you want to overwrite files say yes
 > [!IMPORTANT]
-> make sure there is only 1 .key file within config, deleting all but the one that matches your current license if there happens to be more than 1 in there
+> make sure there is only one .key file within config, deleting all but the one that matches your current license if there happens to be more than one in there
 ### 5. copy the syslinux.cfg file from your backups syslinux folder and put into the syslinux folder on the flash drive and say yes if you get asked to overwrite
+> [!NOTE]
+> don't copy the entire syslinux folder, copy only the syslinux.cfg file
 ### 6. if you have a folder named extra in your backup, copy it to the flash drive
 ### 7. all done, boot unraid with your recreated flash drive
 ### 8. ***only use this step if you switched to a different flash drive.***